Plugins Slow Down Your WordPress Site

 Really Unnecessary Plugins

-Don’t use the Revolution Slider plugin if you want performance with WordPress.
+Don’t use the Slider Revolution (or Revolution Slider) plugin if you want performance with WordPress.

 Don’t use the Jetpack plugin if you want performance with WordPress.